Ryanb021/reading-notes/401/Read34.md

 - *http://our-site.com/v3/stuff/things*

-### We have created a dynamic API with an “interface”.
-Describe how that interface works to a non-technical friend.

-- Server talking to the database.
-Like your Father talking to your son.

 ### Describe how you would use middleware to implement basic and bearer auth.

 - Auth middleware will be nothing more than a piece of code that will validate an authentication token and will try to resolve the user against that authentication token.
 It will be just a piece of code that will be attached to some endpoints in the routes or place from where the data for the endpoint is being returned.